At a glance: Super Tuesday states and delegate counts

 Delegate count: 52

-Biden is projected to easily win and secure at least 6 delegates.
+Biden won easily and will secure at least 25 delegates.
+Sanders will win at least 3.

-Biden continued his Deep South wins in Alabama.
-His advantage among black voters, who make up much of the state’s Democratic electorate, propelled him to a win there.
+Biden continued his Deep South wins.
+His advantage among black voters, who make up much of the state’s Democratic electorate, propelled him to the victory.

 Delegate count: 37

-Biden is projected to win the state and get at least 10 delegates with Sanders getting at least five.
+Biden won and will get at least 11 delegates, with Sanders getting at least six.

 Oklahoma is Warren’s birthplace but early results found her well behind.